 - Push your heels in as much as possible with your thighs to the sides and the soles of your feet pushing against one another.

 - Then, with your hands, grip the big toe or ankle of each foot.
 Maintain this position for 1–5 minutes.

 - If your hips and upper thighs feel tight, repeat this exercise periodically.
 It will increase your range of motion and start opening your hips.

-This is among the most basic yoga positions.
+This is among the most basic yoga for pregnant mothers.
 It is particularly beneficial in the second and third trimesters when your tummy has gotten larger and feels heavier.

 This stance is composed of two components: the cat and the cow.